-Select the recommended line sizes for 38AUZ and 38AUD unit from the appropriate tables.
+Select the recommended line sizes for the 38AUD unit.
+See Tables 3 and 4.

 Determine the linear length of interconnecting piping required between the outdoor unit and indoor unit (evaporator).
 Consider and identify also the arrangement of the tubing path (quantity and type of elbows in both lines), liquid line solenoid size, filter drier and any other refrigeration specialties located in the liquid line.
 Refer to the indoor unit installation instructions for additional details on refrigeration specialties devices.